Rising-Stars-by-Sunshine/STATS201_Autumn2023-Week2/Result/README.md

+# Result Analysis
+With my research question being
+> Can Random Forest surpass the consistently high-performing SVM, which attained an accuracy score of 87% +/- 3% in Lee's study (Lee, 2016, pg.
+32)?
+Furthermore, how can the addition of Random Forest contribute to a deeper understanding of language impairment, propelling research advancements in this field? the results below help answer the two questions asked

 # Main Result Output
 The result are divided in the catagory of pre-processed and processed.
 In such way, understading of the before and after the application of each algorithm can be obsereved.